 In recent years, we’ve seen a revolutionary shift in the activity of banking users.
 Ninety-one percent of users prefer mobile banking over going to a branch, according to Citi Mobile Banking Study.
 Capgemini research shows that 68% of consumers say they are currently using a checking or savings account from a challenger bank or are likely to in the next three years.
 The three main reasons to switch to Fintech services are lower costs (70% of respondents), ease of use (68%) and faster service (54%).

-All of the aforementioned statistics show that Fintech is disrupting traditional banking.
+All of the aforementioned statistics show that Fintech design and UX (user experience) helps to disrupt traditional banking.
 If we compare the Monthly Users Activity (MUA) rate in top banking and Fintech apps, we will see drastic changes between 2016 and 2019.
 According to App Annie, it took only three years to put Fintech on the same level as multi-billion dollar banks.

 What can banks and the finance industry do?

 For some customers, banks can be difficult, but, without them, life would be brutal.
 Banks are not going to go bankrupt or disappear, but almost everyone agrees that they need to embrace change.
-The majority of established banks already have platforms to deliver new services—the challenge is in the implementation.
+The majority of established banks already have platforms to deliver new services—the challenge is about the implementation of customer experience design in banking.

-Shifting from product-centric thinking into a more customer-centric approach is established as the main priority by 79% of respondents from a survey by Finextra & Virtusa of over 100 banking executives throughout North America, Europe and the Asia Pacific region.
+Shifting from product-centered thinking into a more customer-centered service design approach is established as the main priority by 79% of respondents from a survey by Finextra & Virtusa of over 100 banking executives throughout North America, Europe and the Asia Pacific region.

 Digital customer experience improvement challenges traditional banking operating models and culture.
-It requires a customer-centered approach to deliver financial services that customers would welcome.
+It requires a customer-centered approach to deliver financial services that customers would welcome using banking technology.

 Today’s digital customers have higher expectations than ever.
 To be successful, financial companies need to be more innovative to attract and retain customers through highly relevant and personalized experiences across multiple channels.
 One of the best ways to do this is to integrate Design thinking, not only in the processes but also in the culture of the institution.

-We see that more and more banks are collaborating with Fintech companies, integrating them into their own ecosystems.
-This is a great approach to stimulate innovation.
+We see that more and more traditional financial companies such as banks are collaborating with Fintech and Insurtech firms, integrating them into their own ecosystems.
+This is a great approach to stimulate innovation and implement Fintech and Insurtech UX design.

 To reach customers’ expectations successfully, advanced banks are looking outside of the traditional banking industry.
-They collaborate with Fintech startup owners, UX experts, customer experience professionals and researchers who have an understanding of customers’ needs and expectations.
+They collaborate with Fintech startup owners, UX experts, banking user experience design professionals and researchers who have an understanding of customers’ needs and expectations and create amazing Fintech design solutions.

-This strategy, mixed with flexible product innovation provides a formula for success in the digital banking environment and enables banks to compete with the Fintech disruptors in the future marketplace.
+This strategy, mixed with flexible product innovation provides a key for success in the digital banking industry and enables banks to compete with the Fintech disruptors in the future banking marketplace.